Guaranteed camping inside the watchtower!

-The Jinshanling Great Wall has not been repaired since 1570.
-It is a remote and relatively isolated section of the Great Wall.
-If you are looking for breathtaking views with a relatively peaceful walk, then the Second Valley of Jinshanling can't be better, so we hope that you remembered to bring your camera!
+The Jinshanling Great Wall has now not been repaired considering that 1570.
+It is a far-flung and especially isolated part of the Great Wall.
+If you are searching for breathtaking views with a pretty peaceful walk, then the Second Valley of Jinshanling cannot be better, so we hope that you remembered to convey your camera!

-Simatai West, called the Second Valley, is the left wing of Simatai.
-It is also in a serious state of ruins and is thereby a perfect example of the true Great Wall, while also being extremely beautiful and rustic.
+Simatai West, called the Second Valley, is the left-wing of Simatai.
+It is also in a serious country of ruins and is thereby the best example of the authentic Great Wall, while additionally being extraordinarily beautiful and rustic.
 The wall is 7.8 m high and 5 - 6 m thick at the bottom.
-In addition to the gorgeous scenery on your hike, you'll also get to see how the wall was designed for practical purposes, that being the defense against outer enemies and how the Great Wall was supposed to keep them out.
-There are 'obstacle-walls' built perpendicular to the parapets - a feature quite unique to the Second Valley part of Jinshanling Great Wall.
+In addition to the first-rate scenery on your hike, you will also get to see how the wall was designed for sensible purposes, that being the defense against outer enemies and how the Great Wall was once supposed to preserve them out.
+There are 'obstacle-walls' built perpendicular to the parapets - a feature pretty special to the Second Valley section of Jinshanling Great Wall.

 Tonight, we'll overnight in a farmotel at the foot of the mountain in Jiankou to prepare for the next day's hike there.
 The chefs working in this hostel used to work in the restaurants in Beijing, so they can cook with better skills than those who are home cooks in the countryside.
 Something you will try include those you may have tried in the Chinese restaurants in your home country such as Kong Pao Chicken, Stewed beef and potato, Green Pepper and Pork, Fried Tofu in Spicy Sauce, Fried Egg Tomato, Sweet and Sour Chicken, and vegetables (great for vegetarians), and soup, but with more genuine taste.